 AccentAccurate: What classes are offered for literacy in greater New Haven?

 1. Basic Literacy classes – Classes for native speakers of English who want to improve their reading skills.
 Classes are offered at various levels, from basic literacy to advanced readers.

-The tutor to student ratio in these classes is 1:4, set by the Connecticut State Department of Education.
+The tutor-to-student ratio in these classes is 1:4, set by the Connecticut State Department of Education.
 The majority of the Basic Literacy classes take place in our main office, Monday through Thursday.
 There are morning classes as well as evening classes, and students typically attend class twice a week.

 2. English for Speakers of Other Languages (ESOL) – The majority of ESOL classes take place in the community.
-We partner with a variety of community organizations in New Haven, Hamden, and Branford, which in turn host our ESOL classes.
+We partner with a variety of community organizations promoting literacy in New Haven, Hamden, and Branford, which in turn host our ESOL classes.
 These organizations include Junta, IRIS, Gateway Community College, New Haven Adult Ed, Branford Adult Ed, Yale Health, and local libraries.

 AA: Once someone decides to sign up for ESOL classes, what does the process look like?

 MF: There’s an initial intake that includes a screening.
 We try to get a sense of the student’s English level and goals.
 This information is used to assign the student to a class that is suited for him or her.

 AA: How many students and how many tutors are typically in a class?